-Named in memory of the Pacific historian Mary Beatrice Boyd (1921–2010), this prize is awarded biennially for the best article on any aspect of New Zealand history published in a refereed journal.
-Nominated articles must have been published between 2 April 2015 and 1 April 2017.
-(This includes online publication of the final article by a refereed journal.)
+The Mary Boyd prize is named in memory of Pacific historian Mary Beatrice Boyd (1921–2010).
+It is awarded for the best article on any aspect of New Zealand history published in a refereed journal.

-The W. H. Oliver Prize is awarded biennially to the best book on any aspect of New Zealand history published.
-The Best First Book Prize, offered for the first time in 2017, will also be awarded biennially to the best first book by an author on any aspect of New Zealand history.
-Nominations for the Best First Book Prize may also be considered for the WH Oliver Prize
+The NZHA Best First Book Prize is being offered for the first time in 2017.
+It is awarded to the best first book by an author on any aspect of New Zealand history.
+Nominations for the Best First Book Prize may also be considered for the W. H. Oliver Prize.